 Known as the “Lover’s Lane Murders”, the brutal killing of 22-year-old Cheryl Henry and 21-year-old Andy Atkinson in August 1990 shocked the Houston, Texas area and is considered one of Houston’s most brutal slayings.
 Their murders remain unsolved today.

 About the Case

-On August 22, 1990, Cheryl Henry went on a double date with her sister, Shane, to Bayou Mama’s club.
-The two couples parted ways around 11:00 p.m.
-Cheryl and her date, Andy Atkinson, headed up to Lover’s Lane in West Houston; a common spot for young couples who wanted some privacy.
+On August 22, 1990, Cheryl Henry went on a double date with her sister, Shane to Bayou Mama’s club in Houston Texas.
+The couples parted ways around 11:00 p.m.
+Cheryl and her date, Andy Atkinson, headed up to Lover’s Lane in West Houston, a common spot for young couples who wanted privacy.
 The area at the time was undeveloped and became the future site of an industrial park.

-When her family family failed to hear from her, and Cheryl did not show up for work the next day, they reported her missing.
+When Cheryl did not show up for work the next day, and her family failed to hear from her, they reported her missing.

 On August 23, 1990, a Houston patrol officer found Andy’s white Honda Civic in an isolated cul-de-sac off Enclave Parkway near where Sysco Corporation sits today, but neither Cheryl or Andy were in the vehicle.
 Traces of fresh blood were found inside the car.

 The officer ran the plates and discovered the car belonged to a missing person.
 Police brought in a tracking dog to search the area for any sign of Cheryl and Andy.

 Clues found in the car – keys in ignition, front car seats reclined, a cassette tape in the deck of the car stereo – led police to believe that Cheryl and Andy went to Lover’s Lane to make out but were interrupted.